skip to main content

 August 6, 2020

-Join us as we talk with two moms (one with a corporate job, Marlena Shaffer, and one who works in a surgical intensive care unit as a nurse, Julie Longchamps) about preparing to go back to work and pumping at work.
-We discuss their initial breastfeeding experiences, tips for approaching bosses and human resources, finding an appropriate space to pump at the office, laws about pumping at work,...
-Read more
+Join us as we talk with two moms—Marlena Shaffer, who works in a corporate setting, and Julie Longchamps, a nurse in a surgical intensive care unit—about preparing to return to work and pumping on the job.
+We discuss their early breastfeeding experiences, tips for approaching bosses and human resources, finding an appropriate space to pump, workplace pumping laws, making sure you have the… Read more

 #24 Making Milk: Pregnancy NOT Required with Alyssa Schnell, IBCLC, RLC